plutov/pliutau.com/content/packagemain-stats.md

 ### How did we get here?

-I learned that many newsletters with good content as well don't reach these numbers, so let me just share what we did to get here:
+I learned that many newsletters with good content well don't reach these numbers, so let me just share what we did to get here:

 - **Consistency**.
 We published an article every week, sometimes even two.
 - **Branding**.
 Custom domain, logo, etc. I wish it could be even better but we're not designers.